|

 enamel work has been professionally done this year (2023).
 Because the

-gold finish was a tad rough, we though the enamel would add a lot to this
+gold finish was a tad rough, we thought the enamel would add a lot to this

 marvelous brooch, and it has, even though it is not original to the